MicrosoftDocs/edge-developer/microsoft-edge/visual-studio/index.md

 > Enable script debugging in Visual Studio
 > ![Enable script debugging in Visual Studio](./media/enable-script-debugging.png)

 In the same dropdown, select **Web Browser** and click the preview channel of Microsoft Edge that you want Visual Studio to launch: Microsoft Edge Canary, Dev, or Beta.
+If you haven't already, open [this page](https://www.microsoftedgeinsider.com/) to install the Microsoft Edge preview channels

 > ##### Figure 4
 > Select the preview channel of Microsoft Edge that you want Visual Studio to launch
 > ![Select the preview channel of Microsoft Edge that you want Visual Studio to launch](./media/set-web-browser.png)

 > [!NOTE]
 > If you select Microsoft Edge (EdgeHTML), Visual Studio will launch that instead of Microsoft Edge (Chromium).
-Use the preview channels of Microsoft Edge or ensure that the version of Microsoft Edge installed on your machine is Microsoft Edge (Chromium) and not Microsoft Edge (EdgeHTML).
+[Install the preview channels of Microsoft Edge](https://www.microsoftedgeinsider.com/) and select them or ensure that the version of Microsoft Edge installed on your machine is Microsoft Edge (Chromium) and not Microsoft Edge (EdgeHTML).

 Now that Visual Studio is correctly configured, click the green **Play** button.
 Visual Studio will build your application, start the web server, launch Microsoft Edge, and navigate to `https://localhost:44362/` or whatever port is specified in **launchSettings.json**.